Business Continuity Planning Is More Important Than Ever: Is Your Business Prepared?

 Backing up your essential business data is a crucially important element of BCP.
 "That includes client lists, customer accounts, contact lists, vendor agreements, insurance policies, business licenses and anything else that is important to keep your business running," suggests Clouse.
 "Keep the back-ups maintained offsite at least 50-100 miles away so the same disaster doesn't destroy them."

 4. Always consider location.

-Small businesses are often particularly vulnerable to location-specific disasters, especially if you have critical facilities or multiple business operations at the same location.
-Mark Livingston, SVP-Director of Business Continuity and Records Management at First Horizon says, "Here at First Horizon, we focus our plans around how we would recover from the loss of a facility, loss of people, loss of technology including data, and the loss of critical third-party service providers in the event of an unexpected event or disaster.
+Small businesses are particularly vulnerable to location-specific disasters, especially if you have critical facilities or multiple business operations on the same site.
+It's important to consider how your business would recover from the loss of a facility, loss of people, loss of technology including data and the loss of critical third-party service providers in the event of an unexpected event or disaster.
 Make sure you have a plan in place to pivot as needed should a location be unavailable, damaged or at worse destroyed.